 The School of Music is comfortably housed in Mabel Wood Hall, a 44,000-square-foot masonry building, first occupied during the fall semester of 1981.
 Included are 10 teaching studios/offices; 24 practice rooms; two classrooms; choral and instrumental rehearsal rooms; an electronic piano lab; and a Mac computer lab.

 The music library contains more than 3,600 scores, reference works, DVDs, CDs, video tapes, and records.
-The listening/study room houses 13 listening stations (2 turntables, 8 CD players, 3 cassette players), 2 VHS/DVD video monitors, a large study table, current music periodicals, a computer containing the recording and score catalog for student search use, and reference book shelves
+The listening/study room houses 13 listening stations (two turntables, eight CD players, three cassette players), two VHS/DVD video monitors, a large study table, current music periodicals, a computer containing the recording and score catalog for student search use, and reference book shelves.

 Seventeen practice rooms are furnished with upright studio pianos, three six-foot grand pianos, a two-manual Keith Hill harpsichord, and a two-manual three-stop Brombaugh tracker organ.
 Several practice rooms contain only a music stand and chair for instrumental practice.

 The electronic keyboard lab has 11 Yamaha keyboards (10 for students, one for the teacher's station), and is used for aural theory and basic musicianship classes, as well as class piano.
 The Mac lab is located on the second floor of the building.
 It houses 12 computers with MIDI keyboards for use in music theory, composition, arranging, and orchestration classes.